moorepants/moorepants.info/content/blog/introducing-resonance.rst

   construction completely.
 - Include many very informative error messages.
 - Performance is secondary to usability.
-- Structed around "system" objects that have similarities to real vibrating mechanical systems and can be experiemented with in much the same way one might do in lab.
+- Structured around "system" objects that have similarities to real vibrating mechanical systems and can be experimented with in much the same way one might do in lab.

 .. _resonance: https://github.com/moorepants/resonance/